Dealing with Debt: A Consumer's Guide

 Payments and surplus income

-The trustee determines whether you have any surplus income, taking into consideration the standards issued by the Superintendent of Bankruptcy, your total income, and your personal and family situation.
+The LIT determines whether you have any surplus income, taking into consideration the standards issued by the Superintendent of Bankruptcy, your total income, and your personal and family situation.

-The Superintendent of Bankruptcy's standards are set out in Directive No. 11.
+The Superintendent of Bankruptcy's standards are set out in Directive No. 11R2.

-If you do not agree with the amount set by the trustee, the trustee must request mediation.
-Similarly, a creditor may request mediation if that creditor does not agree with the amount of the surplus income payment set by the trustee.
-If mediation does not resolve the dispute, the trustee, under certain circumstances, will have to apply to court to have the matter decided.
+If you do not agree with the amount set by the LIT, the LIT must request mediation.
+Similarly, a creditor may request mediation if that creditor does not agree with the amount of the surplus income payment set by the LIT.
+If mediation does not resolve the dispute, the LIT, under certain circumstances, will have to apply to court to have the matter decided.

 Failure to make the required payments may affect your discharge (that is, the date of your release from bankruptcy).